mehtameet2802/ManagerAppAndroid/README.md

 2. Enable Authentication and Firestore in your Firebase console
 3. Update the necessary API keys in `local.properties`

-## Contributing

-1. Fork the repository
-2. Create a new branch for your feature
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Contact

-For support or queries, please contact us at support@managerapp.com

 ## Acknowledgments

 - Firebase team for the excellent backend services
 - Android Jetpack team for amazing development components
-- All contributors who have helped to improve this project